The Standard Model effective field theory at work: Introduction

 In order to address these problems, a large number of new ``fundamental'' theories beyond the Standard Model~(BSM) were formulated over the last 40--50~years.
 In fact, the 1980s and, to a lesser extent, the 1990s saw a downright explosion of model building.
 While some of them addressed specific questions, others offered veritable extensions of the basics of the SM, such as supersymmetric models, or models with composite Higgs sectors, and/or composite quarks and leptons: concepts that might become important again in the future, possibly within a new context, such as string theory.
 These models have new particles and interactions, generally at energies (well) above the Fermi scale.
 They were designed to explain some of the facts that the SM cannot, such as the quantization of the electric charge, the hierarchical generational structure of quarks and leptons, the possible unification of interaction strengths, etc. Unfortunately, many of these models have been shown to be inconsistent with data or are not testable with present and near-future experimental facilities.

-In order to look for these new physics scenarios, most likely manifested in small discrepancies between the SM predictions and the observations, both theoretical and experimental progress is necessary.
+In order to look for these new-physics scenarios, most likely manifested in small discrepancies between the SM predictions and the observations, both theoretical and experimental progress is necessary.
 Over many years, and with increasing intensity and success in the new century, theoretical work on the Standard Model has improved enormously.
-Apart from devising new calculation techniques, this progress has been made possible by developing and applying the concepts of effective field theory~(EFT) in several relevant areas.
+Apart from devising new calculational tools, this progress has been made possible by developing and applying the concepts of effective field theory~(EFT) in several relevant areas.
 Roughly speaking, a quantum EFT is a quantum field theory which is not considered to be ``fundamental'', being valid only in a limited range of energies or distances, or even in specific kinematic configurations.
-The wide separation of the Fermi scale (or the $W$-boson mass,~$m_W$) and of the masses of the $B$-meson or the charmed particles has allowed to successfully use EFT and renormalization group techniques to calculate the expected (inclusive) decay rates of these mesons with astonishing accuracy.
+The wide separation between the Fermi scale (or the $W$-boson mass,~$m_W$) and the masses of the $B$-mesons or the charmed particles has allowed to successfully use EFT and renormalization group techniques to calculate the expected (inclusive) decay rates of these mesons with astonishing accuracy.
 The formulation of new quantum EFTs like HQET (heavy quark effective theory) and SCET (soft collinear effective theory) have lead to accurate predictions also for exclusive decays.
-Equally, high-energy calculations, such as jet dynamics at the LHC, have benefited from EFT techniques.
+Equally, high-energy calculations, such as used for jet dynamics at the LHC, have benefited from EFT techniques.
 Also the oldest effective field theory of the SM, namely ChPT (chiral perturbation theory), has been extensively used to obtain precision results for low-energy meson dynamics.
-Embracing the philosophy of EFT for the Standard Model has led to theoretical predictions which have reached levels of precision not imaginable twenty years ago.
-A~similarly impressive progress has been achieved by experiments, both at low and high energies.
-We expect this quest for ever higher precision, both on the theoretical and the experimental side, to continue, in the hope to find deviations from the SM that, as argued above, are well motivated.
+We expect this quest for ever higher precision, both on the theoretical and the experimental side, to continue, in the hope to find deviations from the SM for which there are well motivated reasons.